gastric bypass surgery

-Carrying excess body weight takes a toll on you, not just physically, but mentally as well.
-The longer you stay overweight, the higher your risk for developing life-threatening, weight-related health problems.
-For many, diet and exercise alone are not enough to shed the excess body fat.
+Carrying excess body weight takes a toll on you, not just physically but mentally as well.
+The longer you stay overweight, the higher your risk of developing life-threatening, weight-related health problems.
+For many, diet and exercise alone are insufficient for shedding excess body fat.

 What is gastric bypass surgery?

-Gastric bypass is an inpatient procedure that typically takes 1-2 hours.
-During the procedure, a small stomach pouch is created to limit how much food you can eat.
+Gastric bypass surgery performed is an inpatient procedure that typically takes 1-2 hours.
+There are different types of gastric bypass surgery performed, including techniques such as laparoscopy.
+A small stomach pouch is created to limit your food intake.
 The next step is to attach a Y-shaped section of the small intestine directly to the new stomach pouch.
-By doing this, food will skip part of the digestive system, and as a result, you will absorb fewer calories and nutrients.
+By doing this, food will skip part of the digestive system so that you will absorb fewer calories and nutrients.

 Gastric bypass surgery has been performed in the United States since 1967.
-Of all bariatric surgery options, it has the longest track record and has proven to be very effective in obtaining and maintaining long-term weight loss.
+It has the longest track record of all bariatric surgery options and has proven effective in obtaining and maintaining long-term weight loss.

-Prior to the procedure, you will be given a general anesthetic to allow you to sleep through the surgery and prevent you from feeling any pain.
+Before the procedure, you will be given a general anaesthetic to allow you to sleep through the surgery and prevent you from feeling any pain.
 Once you are asleep, your surgeon will create 6 small surgical openings on your abdomen.
-These openings will be used to insert a small camera and surgical instruments in order to perform the surgery.
+These openings will be used to insert a small camera and surgical instruments to perform the laparoscopic surgery, which offers advantages such as smaller incisions and faster recovery.

 What kind of diet do you need to follow after gastric bypass surgery?

 You will have to change your diet after gastric bypass surgery.
-It is crucial to stick to the diet plan your doctor provides in order to achieve long-term success and avoid any complications or nutritional issues.
+Sticking to your doctor’s diet plan to achieve long-term success and avoid any complications or nutritional issues is crucial.

 The gastric bypass post-op diet starts with clear liquids and allows you to slowly work up to incorporating more solid foods.
-While it is possible to incorporate most foods back into your diet after surgery, starchy options like rice and pasta, as well as high volumes of processed foods, should be avoided.
+While it is possible to include most foods back into your diet after surgery, starchy options like rice, pasta, and high volumes of processed foods should be avoided.

-Your stomach will be smaller and you will feel full quicker, so it is important to strategically plan your meals to ensure you are getting the necessary amount of nutrients.
-Rerouting the small intestine will also have an affect on how your body processes nutrients.
-As part of your new diet, you will be required to incorporate ongoing nutritional supplements and vitamins to prevent any nutritional deficiencies.
+Your stomach will be smaller, and you will feel full quickly, so it is essential to strategically plan your meals to ensure you get the necessary nutrients.
+Rerouting the small intestine will also affect how your body processes nutrients.
+You must incorporate ongoing nutritional supplements and vitamins to prevent dietary deficiencies as part of your new diet.

 What are the benefits of gastric bypass surgery?

-One of the key benefits of gastric bypass surgery is the rapid weight loss.
+One key benefit of gastric bypass surgery is losing weight rapidly and maintaining it long-term.
 By restricting your stomach’s ability to hold food, you will naturally eat less and feel full sooner.
 You can also expect lasting results.
-The average patient is able to lose and maintain their weight loss long-term.
+The average patient can lose and maintain their weight loss long-term.

 Gastric bypass patients tend to lose more weight than those who undergo gastric band or sleeve gastrectomy.
 Gastric bypass is regarded as one of the best operations to cure diabetes, high blood pressure, and sleep apnea in patients who are severely overweight.